chen-jonathan/Pong/README.md

 # Pong
-Simple game of Pong programmed back in high school.
+Simple game of Pong programmed back in high school (2017).
 Responsible for back-end using C#.
 Front-end graphics was provided by course.

 Game Features:
 - Play against a worthy CPU opponent